Statuses in Latin with translation. Quotes in Latin with translation

 30. Deus ex machina.

-God from the machine, that is, an unexpected denouement.
+God from the machine, i.e. an unexpected ending.

-In ancient drama, the denouement was the appearance of a god in front of the audience from a special machine, which helped resolve a difficult situation.
+In ancient drama, the denouement was the appearance of God in front of the audience from a special machine, who helped resolve a difficult situation.

 31. Dictum est factum.